MIMO Chain Tutorial#

 ax.set_ylim([-2, 2])

-The estimated points should cluster near the ideal constellation points, although some noise remains.
+The estimated points should cluster around the ideal constellation points, although residual noise remains visible.

 We now compare four MIMO detection strategies: